matwerber1/aws-iot-dog-collar/README.md

 ## Greengrass Deployment

-Greengrass is software that we deploy to our Rasperry Pi that allows us to easily interact with AWS cloud services.
+Greengrass is an AWS service with supporting client-side "Greengrass Core" software that we deploy to our Rasperry Pi that allows us to easily interact with AWS cloud services.
 In our case, Greengrass will allow us to reliably send MQTT messages to our Pi to trigger the RF transmitter.

 AWS does not yet provide CloudFormation support for Greengrass, so we will use [GrassFormation](https://github.com/Neosperience/GrassFormation), a 3rd-party solution that offers similar capability.

 ### Lambda Function to Transmit RF Signals

-With minimal modification, we are able to port our native [transmit.py](./transmit.py) to an AWS Lambda function ([function.py](./aws/greengrass/lambda/rf-transmitter/function.py)).
+With minimal modification, we are able to port our native [transmit.py](./pi-scripts/transmit.py) to an AWS Lambda function ([function.py](./aws/greengrass/lambda/rf-transmitter/function.py)).
 We will use Greengrass to deploy this Lambda to our Pi and configure the Lambda to be invoked when AWS IoT Core receives messages published to the **dog_collar/transmit** MQTT topic.